bitcointranscripts/bitcointranscripts/bitcoinplusplus/sovereignty-edition/building-a-pure-silent-payment-mobile-wallet-challenges-and-hindsight.md

 However, I think for both of these problems, there are some mitigations.
 So the first one is actually not that big of a deal.
-We need some extra bit of on chain data.
+We need some extra bit of on-chain data.
 We need two things.
 We need the input hash, and we need the public key, or the sum of the public keys.
 So this is something that is essentially all public information, which means that if you want, you can have like some sort of a server that can, for a given block or whatever, can create like an end point that gives this data to you.
 So this is called a tweak data, or a tweak.
 This is something that is unique for every transaction, and using this tweak, a recipient is able to calculate the shared secret, because, you know, the shared secret was the tweak and the public key sum and the input hash.
-So this is just enough for any silent payment receiver to create or calculate the actual resulting on chain address.
+So this is just enough for any silent payment receiver to create or calculate the actual resulting on-chain address.
 So that's great.
 That solves the first problem.
 Next is the second problem, which is the huge amount of data you have to process, so this is by itself seems insurmountable, but one important aspect that is of relevance here is that, you know, if you're a light client, A lot of UTXOs in Bitcoin, they tend to get spent pretty quickly.